MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/deno/index.md

 This will:

-- Setup Deno in the environment.
+- Setup Deno in the environment using [denolib/setup-deno](https://github.com/denolib/setup-deno) action.
 - Use Deno to check formatting and run tests.

-What's missing is a build step to compile TS to JS and bundle as a single JS file.
+What's missing is a step build the app - to compile TS to JS and bundle as a single JS file (or binary).
 That would be useful for distributing a package or making a GH Pages site.

-Here is the config:
+Here is the workflow:

 - `main.yml`
     ```yaml